 You will be the organiser for ACORN in Birmingham.
 Your daily work will involve:

-- Recruiting individual ACORN Members through door knocking, social media and other means (door-knocking takes up around 50% of our organisers’ time),
+- Recruiting individual ACORN Members through door-knocking, social media and other means (door-knocking takes up around 50% of our organisers’ time),

-- Managing organising drives to build new and maintain existing ACORN branches, groups, teams.
+- Managing organising drives to build new and maintain existing ACORN branches, groups, and teams,

-- Identifying and supporting potential leaders to enable them to take on leadership roles in the organisation.
+- Identifying and supporting potential leaders to enable them to take on leadership roles in the organisation, and

 - Supporting elected leaders to enable them to carry out their roles.